-On May 6, the Board of Supervisors voted to offer Dyett & Bhatia a new consulting contract for SDC environmental analysis.
-Next up on the agenda is release of the Notice of Preparation (NOP) on June 20 (more or less), which begins the 30-day Public Scoping Period.
+On Aug.
+29, Permit Sonoma issued the Notice of Preparation (NOP) for the SDC redevelopment project.
+The 30-day Public Scoping Period closes on September 29.
 Public scoping serves to include agencies, stakeholders, and interested public in the decision-making process and to allow full environmental disclosure (see below).

 Your feedback during Scoping is essential!
 Even if you've already submitted comments regarding SDC environmental issues a gazillion times, you need to do it again because the County is not required to consider them unless sent in as scoping comments during the Public Scoping Period.
 Really?
 Yes!